SuperNederen/.github/profile/README.md

 ## Hi there 👋
-We are players of, the danish minecraft server, SuperAwesome, wanting to create usefull tools for developers and server owners alike!
+We are players of, the danish minecraft server, SuperAwesome, wanting to create useful tools for developers and server owners alike!

 <!--